 The practice of flipping homes has been around for decades, but in 2017, more homes were flipped (defined as a property bought and sold in the same 12-month period) than ever before.
 In 2017 alone, 207,000 homes were flipped, along with a decade-high 138,410 people or companies involved in those flips.
+So when should you walk away from a real estate deal?

 Despite the record highs of investments in fix and flip properties, achieving the ultimate goal of making a profit on the property is far from a guarantee.
 Maximizing return on investment (ROI) on a fix and flip property requires extensive knowledge regarding best practices throughout every step of the process, from securing the property, renovations and the eventual sale.